This page helps uninsured individuals find no-cost COVID-19 testing, treatment, and vaccines.

 - COVID-19 vaccines are 100% free for every individual living in the United States - even if you do not have insurance.

-- If you do not have health insurance, talk to your health care provider to see if they will agree to bill the federal government for other COVID-19 related care, like testing and treatment.
+- If you do not have health insurance, talk to any health care provider in your area to see if they will agree to bill the federal government for other COVID-19 related care, like testing and treatment.

 - If you are a health care provider, learn more about this voluntary program to ensure no one is denied COVID-19 related care for financial reasons or because they are undocumented.